 Many factors affect your property damage claim’s worth.
 This includes the cost to restore your property, replace damaged or missing personal items, get temporary housing if you cannot stay at home, and more.

-Your attorney needs to first review your case’s evidence before they can estimate the potential fair value of your claim.
+Your attorney first needs to review your case’s evidence before they can estimate the potential fair value of your claim.
 Our team needs to document the losses and get estimates for repair before determining how much you deserve.
 Sometimes, your policy limits will also play a role.
-For example, you may run into this issue if you have significant losses and may need to rebuild.
+For example, you may run into this issue if you have significant losses and need to rebuild.

 I Have Damage at My Business.
 Can You Help?

 Our team also represents clients with property damage on their commercial properties.
 We could help you file your claim and document your losses after a hurricane, storm, fire, or criminal act causes property losses.
-The coverage available to business owners may differ significantly from that provided under a homeowners policy.
+The coverage available to business owners may differ significantly from that provided under a homeowners' policy.
 We can explain these differences and help you navigate this process.